garrettmichiels/blackberry-interview/README.md

 pip install -r requirements.txt
 ```

 Before running the python code, make sure to be running a Redis server and MongoDB server.
+You can provide any ports you would like for these but the default ones are 5555 for MongoDB and 6379 for Redis.

 There are several input options.
 A port and host can be provided for both the MongoDB and Redis server.